bbenchoff/bbenchoff.github.io/pages/SXM2PCIe.md

 # Reverse Engineering the Nvidia SXM2 Socket

 <p class="callout-sidebar">
+<strong>LEGAL:</strong><br>
 Nvidia’s SXM documentation is only released under mutual NDA.
 The pinout shown here was derived solely from publicly purchased hardware and non-destructive continuity probing, which is lawful reverse-engineering under U.S. and many other jurisdictions’ “fair use” and interoperability exemptions.
-Consider this an invitation for lawyers to suck it.
 </p>

 For another project, it was necessary for me to acquire the pinout for Nvidia's [SXM2 socket](https://en.wikipedia.org/wiki/SXM_(socket)).
 This is a high-bandwidth mezzanine connector used in Nvidia datacenter GPUs.
 The SXM2 "standard" is quite old at the time of this writing (mid-2025), but details of this connector, including a pinout or even mechanical drawings, are still locked under NDAs at Nvidia's behest.